 The COB is responsible for assessing whether the Office of the Independent Monitor is effectively performing its duties, making recommendations regarding policy and training issues, and addressing issues of concern to the community and other interested stakeholders.
-The COB will meet at least quarterly in public with the Manager of Safety, the Chief of Police and the Undersheriff and will conduct at least three meetings annually for public comment.
+The COB will meet at least quarterly in public with the Executive Director of Safety, the Chief of Police and the Sheriff and will conduct at least three meetings annually for public comment.
 The COB will also make an annual report to the public, Mayor and City Council and may furnish additional public reports as necessary.

 The Members of the Citizen Oversight Board are:

 Katina is an associate counsel and vice president of Urban Fulfillment Services, a minority business enterprise that provides business process outsourced services to the mortgage banking industry.
 She previously spent ten year practicing intellectual property law at the firm of Dorsey and Whitney LLP.
 A Proud Denver native, she has been civically engaged throughout her professional career.

 Currently, she is on the board of One Colorado, which advocates for fairness and equality for LGBT Coloradans and their families.
 She also served eight years on the Colorado Civil Rights Commission, helping enforce the state's anti-discrimination laws, and was a member of the Colorado Lawyers Trust Account Foundation (known as COLTAF), which helps provide legal services statewide to underserved members of the community.

 Katina graduated summa cum laude from Captial University Law School after earning her Bachelor of Arts degree at the University of Pennsylvania.
 She lives in Denver's Park Hill neighborhood.